-- 37. During the period ahead the governments of Eastern Europe (including the GDR) will be faced, to varying degrees, by a number of elements with considerable potential for instability.
-The long-standing underlying tensions will remain the relative unpopularity of the régimes, nationalism, the attraction of the West.
-To these have recently been added new factors which are or could be destabilizing renewed dissident activity and slower economic growth.
-Economic difficulties in particular are likely to be a source of considerable concern to East European governments. - 38.
-On the other hand, the governments which will have to deal with these problems are already well established régimes, with a strong vested interest in retaining power.
-They are well practised in the necessary balancing act between accommodating public pressures and satisfying the leaders of the Soviet Union.
+- Europe (including the GDR) will be faced, to varying degrees, by a number of elements with a considerable potential for instability, markedly exceeding that for the USSR.
+Longstanding underlying tensions will remain the relative unpopularity of the régimes, nationalism, the attraction of the West.
+Thirty years of Soviet domination have been unable to destroy the individual character of the East European countries and to recast them entirely in the Soviet mold.
+To these tensions have recently been added new factors which are or could be destabilising the declining rôle and appeal of ideology, renewed dissident activity, and slower economic growth.
+Economic difficulties in particular are likely to be a source of considerable concern to East European governments. - 39.
+On the other hand, the governments which will have to deal with these problems are well established régimes with a strong vested interest in retaining power.
+They are well practised in the necessary balancing act between accommodating public pressures and satisfying the Soviet Union.
 Apart from their shared ideology with the Soviet leaders, the East European régimes know that they need Moscow's support in order to stay in power (and, in the case of the GDR, to keep the State itself in existence).
-East European populations for their part are resigned to the fact that the Soviet Union will not tolerate any actions which put into question the cohesion of the Eastern bloc.
-Furthermore, the populations have at stake the limited but real progress made in recent years in economic well-being and, to a lesser extent, a certain flexibility of internal policies and a certain degree of contact with the West which have been permitted by the Soviet Union.
+The East European populations for their part are resigned to the fact that the Soviet Union will not tolerate any actions which put into question the cohesion of the Eastern bloc.

-39. While it is possible to identify danger points in the period ahead, especially in Poland, it is likely that the elements of instability will be outweighed by the factors for stability.
+40. While it is possible to identify danger points in the period ahead, it is likely that the elements of instability will be outweighed by the factors for stability.
 The decisive element will be the power and the will of the Soviet Union to preserve the general status quo in Eastern Europe.
-The analysis below is based on the assumption that, despite leadership changes, the policies of the Soviet Union in this respect will remain unchanged (see also paragraphs 71-98).
-It is also assumed that Eastern Europe will not be severely affected by confrontations with other regions or by political or economic crises in the rest of the world.
+The analysis below is based on the assumption that, despite leadership changes, the policies of the Soviet Union in this respect will remain unchanged.